snoyberg/posa-chapter/warp.md

 Thanks to the lazy evaluation of Haskell, the merge function quickly returns and the merge process is postponed until it values are actually used.
+And by using a special data structure known as a difference list, our merge operation runs in constant time, so when the result of the merge process is actually evaluated, it evaluates quickly.

 ### Timers for file descriptors